 |2013-02-18||Ver.
 4.0.1 released.
 Countless bug fixes and new features such as long-awaited hotspots|

-If necessary, we can issue a time-limited license free of charge, whereby AJAX-ZOOM and the modules / plugins should work with few restrictions without entering the license data.
-If something does not work as expected, do not hesitate to contact us.
-The prices are one time payment.
+If necessary, we can issue time-limited license keys free of charge.
+However, AJAX-ZOOM and AJAX-ZOOM modules / plugins for diverse CMS and shopping carts should work with few restrictions without entering any licensing data!
+If something does not work as expected, there must be a different reason than missing license.
+Do not hesitate to contact AJAX-ZOOM support if you encounter any technical difficulties.

 To use live-support-chat you will need to have Skype installed on your device.